G-Paul/later_app/README.md

 - The URLs are stored as tiles, and clicking on the icon on the left side takes you to the corresponding website using the default browser of your device.
 - The URLs and related data are stored locally in your device.
 - When done using the URL, delete it using the delete button on the right.
+- Long tap on a card to copy the URL to device clipboard.

 Technologies Used:
 - Flutter and Dart for making the app.